Concordium/concordium.github.io/source/testnet/references/id-accounts.rst

 The *Notabene (development)* flow allows the user to provide their own attributes and does no verification.
-This flow is available for testing purposes, and will not be supported on the `mainnet`_.
+This flow is available for testing purposes, and will not be supported on the :ref:`glossary-mainnet`.

 Creating an account
 ===================

 Once a user has an identity, they can use it to create a number of accounts.
-In contrast to obtaining an identity, opening an account is an `on-chain`_ action and requires sending a transaction to a node participating in the Concordium network.
+In contrast to obtaining an identity, opening an account is an :ref:`glossary-on-chain` action and requires sending a transaction to a node participating in the Concordium network.
 The input to the transaction is a *credential* which contains a number of cryptographic proofs, as well as a selection of attributes the user wishes to